JaroVojtek/open-alt2019/easy-python-app/3_README_kubernetes.md

 * Deploy PostgreSQL database into minikube using kubernetes yaml objects
 * Build and Deploy backend microservice into minikube using kubernetes yaml objects
 * Build and Deploy frontend microservice into minikube using kubernetes yaml objects
-* Deploy Nginx-controller into minikube to leverage ingress objects

 ## Install minikube (Linux)
 Switch to `root`